ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-disallowedContent">disallowedContent</a></td>
 			<td>See <a href="#allowedContent"><code>config.allowedContent</code></a>.
 No longer needed as CKEditor 5 removes all unwanted markup that cannot be edited with the editor.
-This can be controlled by adding plugins into the editor or via the {@link features/general-html-support General HTML Support feature}.</td>
+This can be controlled by adding plugins to the editor or via the {@link features/general-html-support General HTML Support feature}.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-div_wrapTable">div_wrapTable</a></td>